-On this tab, you can select Data options and Layout options.
+On this tab, you can define Data options, Layout options, User access and Cell properties.

 Select data function

 The following database functions can be used for the representation of data from a Jedox cube:

 - PALO.DATA(): In the context of a view, PALO.DATA is the default function.
 A separate PALO.DATA() function, referring to a distinct cube cell, is set in each spreadsheet cell.
 In the context of a view, PALO.DATA() does not have performance drawbacks with regard to server-side processing.
 PALO.DATA() also allows you to perform writeback of values to the OLAP Server on the spreadsheet cell.

 - PALO.DATAX(): This function is similar to the PALO.DATA function, but the computation is limited to the currently active worksheet.
 Worksheets that are not currently being viewed are not included in the calculation, which speeds up the computation, since it is not necessary to compute the whole workbook.

 - PALO.DATAV(): Similar to PALO.DATA, but the function works even faster on the client because an array formula is generated for the complete area.
 PALO.DATAV() is the fastest function, but it can only be used in connected cell areas and not if you want to perform writeback to the OLAP Server.
 As an array function, it controls several cube cells for display in Excel cells simultaneously.
 Writeback only works if the function is entered in one single cell.

 Zero suppression can be enabled for Rows, for Columns or for All (for columns and rows).

 If one option is enabled, then rows / columns with nothing but zero values are not displayed.